bearandhammer/knowledge-vault/obsidian-vault/🫀 Life/House Organisation Hacks.md

 🔶 Under shelf storage trays/basket.
 🔶 Under sink caddy with wheels.
 🔶 3m 'command' spray bottle hooks for the back of doors (under the sink).
 🔶 3m 'command' sticky trays the backs of doors.
+Battery storage option also?
 🔶 Cord wrappers (to stick to appliances).
 🔶 Joseph Joseph lid holders for pans.
 🔶 Over the sink cutting board (urm...game changer!).